PrefectHQ/prefect/docs/ui/organizations.md

 ![Organization workspace sharing in Cloud 2.](/img/ui/org-workspace-sharing.png)

-[Contact sales](https://www.prefect.io/pricing) to learn more about annuals plans and organizations
+[Contact sales](https://www.prefect.io/pricing) to learn more about annuals plans and organizations.